 The Personal edition backs up the data (public & private channels, direct messages, group direct messages, files, etc.) which the user who installs the app is related to.
 For example, if the user takes part in a channel, then the whole channel is exported (including messages and uploaded files of all the members).
 If the user is not in a channel, the channel is not exported.
 The same is true for the direct messages and the group direct messages.
 Please note, all the public channels are always exported, even if the user does not take part in some of them.

 The Workspace edition may back up all the data (public & private channels, direct messages, group direct messages, files, etc.) which is available in a workspace.
 It means that even if a user who installs the application does not have access to a conversation, it is still possible to export the conversation.
 To do this, it’s necessary to add the application to the channel or DM by using the “/invite” command or by using the app's settings page.
-That's how this type of apps work in Slack.
-You can read more how to invite the app to the conversations here: https://www.backupery.com/backup-slack-data/#backuperyforslackworkspace
+That's how this type of apps works in Slack.
+You can read more about how to invite the app to the conversations here: https://www.backupery.com/backup-slack-data/#backuperyforslackworkspace

 You can backup multiple Slack workspaces one by one.
 Read more about that here.